Smart lighting solutions are foundation for smart infrastructure

 - Upgrade connectivity and citizen engagement with public Wi-Fi

-A smart city infrastructure for many cities, small or large, can be the digital platform for a smart city network, enabling a multitude of solutions that are most relevant to the city, driving efficiencies, new revenue opportunities, and new applications for their residents.
+A smart city infrastructure for many cities, small or large, can be the digital platform for a smart city network, enabling a multitude of smart city solutions that are most relevant to the city, driving efficiencies, new revenue opportunities, and new applications for their residents.